CUT OUT THE NEGATIVE IN SOCIAL MEDIA

 Forget the pressure to make your social media perfect

-I know that this is easier said than done..
+I know that this is easier said than done...
 (Trust me, I’m still working on taking my own advice here.) - Just remember that you don’t have to take 50 pictures or spend 20 minutes on editing, just to post on Instagram.
 You’re not required to have a full face of makeup.
-You don’t have to get the perfect angle to make you look skinny, or take half your clothes off to feel pretty.
-We all need to work on making social media a little more casual. 🤗
+You don’t have to get the perfect angle to make you look skinny, or take half your clothes off to feel like a sexy girl.
+We all need to work on making social media a little more casual, come as you are, and know your worth. 🤗

 I just have to say it: Care how much time you spend on your phone